omicscode/omicscode/README.md

 **Gaurav Sablok, PhD**

-**Research and Academic Roles:** as Bioinformatician, Computational Biology and Genomics, NGS Specialist, Research Scientist, Scientific Software Developer, Bioinformatics CTO, and Lead researcher roles as Senior CTO, Senior Computational Lead and Bioinformatician/Associate.
-I am not interested in freelancing and technician jobs (so please kindly don't contact regarding the same).
-Genomic analysis and software development for illumina and long read sequencing approaches.
-I provide bio-software development, algorithms, bioinformatics, machine learning for Illumina and LongRead sequencing technologies across all species.
-I am specific to the analysis in the areas of RNA-seq and Single cell, Metagenomics and Pangenomics covering all species.
-Similarly, Biological Machine and Deep learning specific to biological questions, biological language models and bio-software, HPC management.
+**Research and Academic:** I like to work as Bioinformatician, Computational Biology and Genomics, NGS Specialist, Research Scientist, Scientific Software Developer, Bioinformatics CTO, and Lead researcher roles as Senior CTO, Senior Computational Lead and Bioinformatician/Associate.
+I am not interested in freelancing and technician jobs.
+I am specific to the analysis in the areas of RNA-seq and Single cell, Metagenomics and Pangenomics covering all species and provide bio-software development, algorithms, bioinformatics, machine and deep learning for Illumina and LongRead sequencing technologies.
 I prefer academic and research areas in University and Organization.
-I am not interested in **Solana and Bitcoin Development using RUST**.

-**Academic and Research teaching:** I only read and write, fullstack RUST for the scientific and academic research.
-As a part of the scientific and academic research, I can give the language classes to academics and research students.
-I am not a private teacher or YouTuber and not interested in such freelancing roles or forming collaboration on the same.
-Read the software research for more detail so that my thinking can be gleaned.
+I only read and write, fullstack RUST for the scientific and academic research.
+As a part of the scientific and academic research, I am open to language classes to academics and research students.
+I am not a YouTuber and not interested in such freelancing roles or forming collaboration on the same.

-**Sequencing specifics:** \
+**Sequencing::** \
 2010-2021: Plant, Bacterial, Fungi: RNASeq, GenomSeq, Phylogenomics, PacBio Sequencing, Single Cell Analysis, Bio-software. \
 2021:2023: Machine Learning, Bio-software. \
 2024: PanGenome, Bio-software. \
 2025: Human Genomics, Bio-software \
 **Software Development:** C++(2010-2021), 2024-: RUST \
-**Web Development:** RUST 🦀 i use Axum, Rocket, Dioxus, Actix, Yew, Leptos web framework \
+**Web Development:** RUST 🦀 i use Axum, Rocket, Dioxus, Actix, Warp, Loco, Yew, Leptos \
 **Standalone Development:** eGUI, Iced, Druid, GLTK. \
-**Terminal Development:** Ratatui. \
+**Terminal and HPC Management:** RUST and Ratatui. \
-**Bioinformatics/Machine and Deep Learning:** RUST using Scikit, XgBoost, PyTorch, Tch, Linfa, SmartCore, Candle \
+**Bioinformatics/Machine and Deep Learning:** RUST using Tch, Linfa, SmartCore, Candle \
-**HPC Management:** RUST.

 **Background:**